BOOST YOUR TAROT READING CONFIDENCE

 Everyday Tarot Deck

 The Judgement reversed often appears when the Universe is trying to send you a message and invite you to something bigger, but you’re not listening.
-Maybe you’re afraid of the sacrifice you will need to make to heed the call, or you’re worried you are not ready to step into a bigger role and just want to play it safe.
-You are doing your best to pretend you didn’t hear it and are carrying on with your daily life, hoping it will go away.
-But let’s be honest – the ‘call’ never goes away; it just gets louder and louder until you finally pay attention.
+Maybe you’re afraid of the sacrifice you will need to make to heed the call, or you’re worried you are not ready to step into a more prominent role and just want to play it safe.
+You are doing your best to pretend you didn’t receive it and are carrying on with your daily life, hoping it will go away.
+But let’s be honest – the ‘call’ never goes away; it just gets louder and louder until you pay attention.
 It’s time to push past your inner fears and self-doubt, and trust that the Universe has your back.
-This is all happening for a reason.
+This is happening for a reason.